hamnet70/software-design-lab/templates/journal.md

 - What do you call using %d or %s in a string?
 (I'd just like to know how to talk about what I know how to do.)
 - In exercise 7, the author used a comma after the first of two print commands to concatenate them.
 It doesn't work in Python 3 (and I tried the comma inside and out of the parens).
 Instead, I have to add a third print line that explicitly concatenates them.
 Thoughts?
 - The first time I ran a program with user input, Terminal prompted me to save the output.
 It did not on subsequent user-input programs.
 Do you know why?
+- I don't understand the overflow: hidden; line in this tutorial exercise: https://www.w3schools.com/html/tryit.asp?filename=tryhtml_lists_menu When I comment it out (which I do sometimes to analyze the role a line has) the entire menu goes away.